RaoulSchaffranek/MVar/docs/docs/README.md

 ### Why not?

 Application-developers, on the other hand, are advised to choose a higher-level library for concurrency.
-For instance, a redux-store is very similar to an MVar.
+For instance, a redux-store is very similar to a MVar.
 It also synchronizes control-flow and additionally manages application-state through state-reducers.

 ## Installation

-MVar.ts is available as a npm-package.
+MVar is available as a npm-package.

 When using npm: